benshimonz/V1/README.md

 - Each edge has a set of properties as well
 - Each property has a name (string), a value type (e.g. string / integer), and a value (e.g. "First_Name": string = "Brandon")
 - Usually each vertex has a type (e.g. Person, Horse, Dragon), but in a schema-free graph - the type is just another property
-- Edges have types as well (e.g. 'owns', 'call').
+- Edges have types as well (e.g. 'owns', 'member of').
 Again - without schema - the type is just another property

 More about property graphs can be found [here](http://tinkerpop.apache.org/docs/current/reference/) and [here](https://neo4j.com/developer/graph-database/).